Information Evenings

 Bruce Demonstration Garden

-Working bees are held monthly on the last Saturday of every month except December, from 9.00am to noon, unless the date conflicts with another event.
-In addition, the garden is open each Wednesday morning (also between 9 and 12) for HSOC members to visit.
+Working bees are held on the last Saturday of every month except December, from 9.00am to noon.

-Working in the garden is not a requirement and you can come and go as you please.
 Morning tea is at 10.30.
 If you would like to join in, bring a mug and some food to share.
 Please feel free to walk around the garden, ask for gardening advice, join us for morning tea and a chat, or do some light gardening or propagation of plants.

 Please note that participants in working bees must be HSOC members for insurance purposes.
 For further information on the garden, email secretary@hsoc.org.au.

-There are a number of documents reporting on progress with the Demonstration Garden and with the outcomes of trials:
+Additionally, there are a number of documents reporting on progress with the Demonstration Garden and with the outcomes of trials:

 Report of 16 January 2013